ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The architecture divides the concepts for Transport Services system into two categories:

 1. API concepts, which are intended to be exposed to applications; and
-2. Transport Services implementation, which are intended to be internally by the system.
+2. System-implementation concepts, which are intended to be internally used by aTransport Services implementation.

 The following diagram summarizes the top-level concepts in the architecture and how they relate to one another.